Global Resilience Summit Agenda

 Professor Waller, the Executive Director of the Crisis Management Centre in Jamaica will give an update on the centre, new locations and supporting collaborations.
 Struggles in providing aid to the Bahamas.
 Professor Waller will share some of the challenges faced as well as the vision going forward.

-Crisis communication is complicated.
+Technology is important but communication is paramount.
 Developing the right strategy and tactics is an art learned through experience; speakers dealing with earthquakes, mountaineering deaths, water shortages, conservation and overtourism will share the lessons learned and important tools for recovery and resiliency.

-After Nepal’s 2015 earthquakes and many other lesser events since, the shot that went around the world in May 2019 was a traffic jam on Mt.
-Everest.
-Amazing campaigns were launched, the Minister will share insights.
 South Africa had severe water shortage, fear was the strategy, how was it received and what was learned.
 Marine conservation with the support of the Pew Charitable Trust may make an important difference, how is the messaging addressing the climate change crisis?
 Hear about a ground-breaking study exploring global perspectives on high-value, sustainable tourism and potential role of MPAs in contributing to sustainable marine tourism economies.
-Having identified that some issues are as a result of overtourism, what solutions are there to disperse tourists, or create new site development?
-Data to the rescue.
+Having identified that some issues are as a result of overtourism, how can data assist in finding solutions to disperse tourists, or create new site development?

 Man-made crises can range from malfeasance to political discord or corruption to terrorism.
 Our speakers have first-hand experiences to share.
 Decide if their actions were purely reactive?
 Addressing these types of dilemmas is challenging.
 Nothing in any business school can prepare leaders for such turmoil, so how does one find the right plan, develop the right procedures or contract the right tooling How do businesses thrive in the uncertainty of Brexit?
 Surviving terrorist events and the ability to return to normal often depends on location, brand or market credit.
 Speakers will speak from their experience what was it like?
 Are there lessons to share?